microsoft/garnet/website/docs/commands/garnet-specific.md

 One of the following:

 - **Array reply**: If etags match an array where the first item is the updated etag, and the second value is nil.
-If the etags do not match the array will hold the latest etag, and the latest value from the in order.
+If the etags do not match the array will hold the latest etag, and the latest value in order.
 - **Nil reply**: If the key does not exist.

 ---